horiajurcut/coding-interview/README.md

 # Coding University
-A enciclopedia of resources related to the study of computer science
+A enciclopedia of resources related to the study of Computer Science

 ## Notes
 * [Princeton Algorithms I & II](notes/princeton-algorithms/)